Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Mover.md

 *LREAL*

 > Provides the current destination position for the last movement command issued to the Mover.
-For Station commands, this will be the TrackPosition of the Station.
+For Station commands, this will be the Position of the Station.
 For Velocity commands with no real destination position, the value is set to +/-1E300.

 ---
 <br>